 The Junior Common Room is a great space for gathering with friends.
-It includes a TV, DVD player, and a recently added Wii console which has revived the College's competitive spirit with many Mario Kart players gathering for informal competitions.
-The ping pong is another popular feature of our JCR, where every Friday afternoon you can find people and plenty of snacks during our 'Welfare Tea' event held by the Welfare Reps.
-It is a convenient place to watch TV and movies, as well as the annual Eurovision song contest, with some great company.
+It includes a TV, DVD player, Wii console and a recently added Nintendo.
+Every Friday afternoon you can find people and plenty of snacks in the JCR during our 'Welfare Tea' event held by the Welfare Reps.
+It is a convenient place to watch TV and movies and use our college Disney plus account.
+We have recently started renovations to our JCR and gotten new furniture in, as well as nice flooring.
+There is also a piano in the room.